unitn-sml/wmi-pa/README.md

 #### Windows users

-The `wmipa-install` script is not directly supported on Windows.
+The `wmipa install` script is not directly supported on Windows.
 We recommend using the Windows Subsystem for Linux (WSL) to run the script.

 ## Examples